 - If you have not filed for financial aid submit the FAFSA.
-To select NEIU as a school to receive your information, enter our Title IV school code 001693 on the application. - If you have filed a FAFSA, you will receive a renewal application in the mail between November 15 and January 15.
-Complete and return that form instead of the FAFSA. - If you used FAFSA on the web (www.fafsa.ed.gov/) to file, the Department of Education will mail you a Personal Identification Number (PIN) between November 15 and January 15.
-That PIN will allow you to access the form you submitted last year and update it. - For priority consideration for all institutional financial aid, your enrollment application, Student Aid Report and NEIU application for financial aid should be received at NEIU by February 28.
+To select NEIU as a school to receive your information, enter our Title IV school code 001693 on the application. - If you used FAFSA on the web (www.fafsa.ed.gov/) to file, the Department of Education will mail you a Personal Identification Number (PIN) between November 15 and January 15.
+That PIN will allow you to access the renewal application you submitted last year and update it. - For priority consideration for all institutional financial aid, your enrollment application, Student Aid Report and NEIU application for financial aid should be received at NEIU by February 28.